Kabelkim/Nanoscience-MSc/README.md

 ```
 atoms = <crystal-class>(<atom>,<size>,<vacuum>,<lattice-parameter>)
 ```
 - Crystal class: The crystal class refers to the symmetry group of a crystal structure.
 It describes the arrangement of atoms in the crystal lattice and determines its overall symmetry.
-Examples of the crystal classes includes HCP and FCC.
+Examples of the crystal classes include HCP and FCC, which are implemented throughout the algorithms.

 - Atom: The atom refers to the individual chemical element present in the crystal structure.
 It can be represented by its chemical symbol, such as H for hydrogen, O for oxygen, and so on.

 - Size: The size of the crystal refers to its dimensions or extent in space.
 It can be specified in terms of length, width, and height.

-- Vacuum: The vacuum, in the context of crystal structures, refers to the empty space between periodic replicas of the crystal lattice.
+- Vacuum: The vacuum, in the context of crystal structures, refers to the space between periodic replicas of the crystal lattice.
 It is often included to prevent interactions between periodic images and simulate an isolated system.
 The vacuum size can affect the accuracy of calculations and is typically chosen to be large enough to minimize interactions between periodic images.

-- Lattice parameter: he lattice parameter refers to the length of the edges of the unit cell in a crystal structure.
-In the algorithms used it is denoted by the symbol a, describing the unit cell length.
+- Lattice parameter: the lattice parameter refers to the length of the edges of the unit cell in a crystal structure.
+In the algorithms used, it is denoted by the symbol a, describing the unit cell length.

-### Phase seperating the alloys
+### Phase separating the alloys
 To manipulate atoms in ASE, including layer-phase separated alloys, you can follow these steps:
 ```
 for index in [atom.index for atom in atoms if atom.tag == <x>]:
     atoms[index].symbol = '<guest-atom>'
 ```
-Here the atoms in the indices in the layer denoted in "atom.tag == <x>", where x represents the layer.
-Then guest atoms will be inserted in the postions in that layer, the code can be combinded with a list containing different guest elements, thus producing many calculations.
+Here the atoms in the indices in the layer are denoted in "atom.tag == <x>", where x represents the layer.
+Then guest atoms will be inserted in the positions in that layer, the code can be combined with a list containing different guest elements, thus producing many calculations.

 ### Attaching adsorbate
-To attact an adsorbate to the alloy surface, the following part can be implemented:
+To attach an adsorbate to the alloy surface, the following part can be implemented:

 ```
 adsorbate = Atoms(<adsorbate-atom>,(<[x,x,x]>,<[x,x,x]>))